Dales High Way - Skipton to Settle (★★★★★)

 Scars to the right and fells to the left

-This begins a really pretty stretch on the way to Settle - heading past Stockdale Farm, and then turning off to the right to pass underneath the hugely underrated Attermire Scar.
+But from here our main focus is now on the pretty route that lies ahead on the way down towards Settle - heading past Stockdale Farm, and then turning off to the right to pass underneath the hugely overlooked Attermire Scar.

-Whilst Malham Cove and Gordale Scar have literal coach loads of visitors, the remarkable stretch of path ahead passing underneath Attermire Scar is pretty deserted - and I left behind my last fellow walkers before Kirkby Fell (spoliers - I pass four other people on the way from here to Settle).
+Whilst Malham Cove and Gordale Scar have literal coach loads of visitors, the remarkable stretch of path ahead passing underneath Attermire Scar is pretty deserted.

-Leaving behind the Pennine Bridleway - which I think takes a slightly gentler route into Settle
+Leaving behind the Pennine Bridleway - which takes a slightly gentler route into Settle

 Closer up view